 Providing opportunities for adults with special needs to gain education in the arts and perform significant roles before live audiences, enabling them to enhance their social skills through artistic expression and grow in confidence both on and off the stage.

 Backlight began in the upstairs processing center of Our Thrift Store, a business designed to employ people with special needs.
-It wasn’t for any grand purpose or intent, it was just a glimmer of an idea of something that could possibly bring happiness to some people’s lives.
-But, after the response to our first little show, we realized we were on to something truly remarkable that could touch the hearts of both those with and without special needs.
-Our first production was rehearsed in a thrift store, had a cast of 11 performers, and took place in a children’s classroom at a local church for an audience of no more than 40 people, yet that little rendition of “Cinderella” brought people to tears of joy.
-Over the years, we have learned and grown together to make Backlight into something that our community wants and needs, and had the privilege of officially becoming a non-profit in 2013.
-Today our students are being taught in real studio space, perform shows with casts up to 20, and perform in large theaters for audiences up to 350 while we watch in wonder at what this “glimmer of an idea” has become…
+It wasn’t for any grand purpose or intent, it was just a glimmer of an idea of something that could possibly bring people some happiness.
+But, after experiencing the response to our first little show, we realized we were on to something truly remarkable that could touch the hearts of both those with and without special needs.
+Our first production was rehearsed at the thrift store, it had a cast of 11 performers, and was performed in a children’s classroom at a local church for an audience of no more than 40 people, yet that little rendition of “Cinderella” brought the audience to tears.
+Since then, we have learned and grown together to make Backlight into something that our community wants and needs, and had the privilege of officially becoming a non-profit in 2013.
+Today our students are being taught in real studio space, perform shows with casts up to 40, and perform throughout the year in professional theaters for audiences up to 350 while we watch in wonder at what this “glimmer of an idea” has become…